Changhao21/change_analysis/README.md

 The training code we adopted is from Bi-SRNet: [ggsDing/Bi-SRNet (github.com)](https://github.com/ggsDing/Bi-SRNet)

-- JFRNet.py is the implementation this work: A Triple-Branch Hybrid Attention Network With Bitemporal Feature Joint Refinement for Remote-Sensing Image Semantic Change Detection (TGRS-2024)
+- JFRNet.py is the implementation of this work: A Triple-Branch Hybrid Attention Network With Bitemporal Feature Joint Refinement for Remote-Sensing Image Semantic Change Detection (TGRS-2024)

   ```
   @ARTICLE{10466771,